TheRedBrain/overhauled-damage/README.md

 Taking physical or lightning damage adds to the stagger build-up.

 Damage can be 'true damage', which means it is not reduced by armor or other resistances.

+The mod can be configured extensively via the server config file.

 ### Wait, what are "Effect build-ups"?
 Build-ups are a value just like health, which is normally 0.
 Attacks can apply build-ups to the player (or other entities).